Reemns97/level3-project/documentation/DIARY.md

 I tried doing dockerfiles for the other services, i manged to do the payment, catalogue, orders and carts.
 For the carts it kept failing and i asked for help from one of my colleagues and turns out i need to update the source code and change the version of the maven-jdk.
 ## Day6:
 I continued working on the other microservices and made sure that everything is working correctly.
 For now it seems that everything is working great.
+## Day7:
+I started with creating tekton tasks and pipelines for each microservices.
+I started with shipping and payment but i am facing the same issue in both.
+The build and push step dosnt work because of path problems.
+Today planing on solving the problem.